ramgpal/GetSkilledOnline_An-Online-Edtech-Platform/README.md

 - Backend hosted on onrender
 - Frontend hosted on vercel

-## Future Enhancements

-- Interactive features for students and instructors.
-- Advanced analytics for instructors and admin.
-- Expanded payment options.
-- Enhanced user management and security.

 ---

 GetSkilledOnline provides an immersive learning experience for students and a platform for instructors to showcase their expertise, supported by a robust and scalable technical infrastructure.